I put the best electric blankets and heated throws to the test – these are my 8 top recommendations

 Although often harder to find, an overblanket is the ideal solution if you have an adjustable bed where an underblanket's wires could get compressed, a heat-sensitive memory foam mattress that's designed to react to your body temperature and mould to your body shape – the electric blanket's extra heat will confuse things here – or you struggle to do the heavy lifting that strapping an under blanket on to your mattress can require.

-On testing we also found that the overblanket was far preferred by our night-sweat suffering reviewers.
-Every electric blanket we've tested uses polyester wadding to soften and protect the cables, which our hot sleepers found could make them overheat compared to their usual natural material-filled mattress toppers.
+As someone who's prone to overheating, I also found this overblanket was a far better solution for reducing night sweats.
+Every electric underblanket I've tested uses polyester wadding to soften and protect the cables, which I found could make me overheat even when the blanket wasn't on.
 In comparison to a strapped-on underblanket, the overblanket could be positioned between the duvet and bed sheet to warm up the bed and get things toasty, and then whipped off once the chill had gone from the bed, making for a better night's sleep.

 Dreamland's Peaceful Dreams overblanket also has plenty of welcome features, from the super-quick 5 minute warm-up time, to the 6 temperature settings and the auto-shut off timer that's perfect if you do want to leave the blanket on the bed all night.
 There's also a dual-control option for two sleepers.
 And the lightweight design was barely noticeable extra weight.

-Our testers did find it wasn't quite as toasty as an underblanket once you're tucked up in bed, but its versatility meant it fast became one of our reviewer's new favourite finds.
-Our only gripe is that we'd like to have seen a removable cover for it.
-You can wash the whole blanket at 30°c, but, although cosy, not everyone loved the feel of the polyester blanket next to their skin.
+I did find it wasn't quite as toasty as an underblanket once I was tucked up in bed, but its versatility meant it fast became one of my favourite finds.

 Most stylish electric blanket